Last update: 2 months ago

 - Test a small amount on a hidden area before applying it to the entire sofa.

-- Apply the conditioner to your sofa using a soft, or microfibre, cloth.
+- Apply the conditioner to your sofa using a soft or microfibre cloth.

 - Work from top to bottom using circular motions.